gupta-soham/GoodFoods-Reservation-Agent/README.md

 # 🍽️ GoodFoods Reservation Agent

-A conversational AI agent for restaurant discovery and reservation management, built with Streamlit and powered by OpenRouter's LLM API.
+A conversational AI agent for restaurant discovery and reservation management, built with Streamlit and powered by Cerebras Cloud API.

 ## Features